willieloea/cilpy/README.md

 # `cilpy` (Compuational Intelligence Library for Python)
-`cilpy` is a computational intelligence library written in Python.
+`cilpy` is a computational intelligence library written in Python to ease the process of conducting experiments on nature-inspired algorithms (NIAs) for constrained optimization problems and multi-objective optimization problems.
-The library focuses on nature-inspired optimization algorithms and the tools related to those algorithms.

-## Repo Outline
+**Repo Outline**:
 `cilpy/` contains the library
-`docs/` contains documentation for the library `examples/` contains examples on how to use the library `test/` contains tests for the library
+`docs/` contains documentation for the library
+`examples/` contains examples on how to use the library
+`test/` contains tests for the library

+For detailed information about what each of these directories contain, read the README in each directory.

 ## Design Principles:
- * Genericity
+ * **Genericity** - the library should enable experimentation with the following
     * Problems: single-solution, multi-solution
-    * Objectives: single objectives, multi- and many-objectives, static objective functions, dynamically changing search landscapes,
+    * Objectives: single objectives, multi- and many-objectives, static objective functions, dynamically changing search landscapes
     * Constraints: boundary constrained and constrained problems,
     * Population: single population and multi-population algorithms, and
     * hyper-heuristic algorithms
- * Extendability (abstract base classes)
+ * **Extendability** - the library should allow for users to easily extend the library to suit the needs of their experiments
- * Maintainability (good software engineering practices)
+ * **Maintainability** - the library (good software engineering practices)